Cheyenne (supercomputer): System Description

 Cheyenne is an SGI ICE XA system with 4,032 dual-socket scientific computation nodes running 18-core 2.3-GHz Intel Xeon E5-2697v4 processors with 203 [now 315] terabytes of memory.
-Interconnecting these nodes is a Mellanox EDR InfiniBand network with 9-D enhanced hypercube topology that performs with a latency of only 0.5 microsecond.
+Interconnecting these nodes is a Mellanox EDR InfiniBand network with 9-D enhanced hypercube topology that performs with a latency of only 0.5 microseconds.
 Cheyenne runs the SUSE Linux Enterprise Server 12 SP1 operating system.

-Cheyenne is integrated with many other high-performance computing resources in the NWSC.
+Cheyenne was integrated with many other high-performance computing resources in the NWSC.
 The central feature of this supercomputing architecture is its shared file system that streamlines science workflows by providing computation, analysis, and visualization work spaces common to all resources.
-This common data storage pool, called the GLobally Accessible Data Environment (GLADE), provides 36.4 petabytes of online disk capacity shared by the supercomputers, two data analysis and visualization (DAV) cluster computers, data servers for both local and remote users, and a data archive with the capacity to store 320 petabytes of research data.
+This GLADE common data storage pool, provides 36.4 petabytes of online disk capacity shared by the supercomputers, two data analysis and visualization (DAV) cluster computers, data servers for both local and remote users, and a data archive with the capacity to store 320 petabytes of research data.
 High-speed networks connect this Cheyenne environment to science gateways, data transfer services, remote visualization resources, Extreme Science and Engineering Discovery Environment (XSEDE) sites, and partner sites around the world.

-This integration of computing resources, file systems, data storage, and broadband networks allows scientists to simulate future geophysical scenarios at high resolution, then analyze and visualize them on one computing complex.
-This improves scientific productivity by avoiding the delays associated with moving large quantities of data between separate systems.
-Further, this reduces the volume of data that needs to be transferred to researchers at their home institutions.
-Cheyenne makes more than 1.2 billion core-hours available each year to researchers in the Earth system sciences.
+This integration of computing resources, file systems, data storage, and broadband networks allowed scientists to simulate future geophysical scenarios at high resolution, then analyze and visualize them on one computing complex.
+This improved scientific productivity by avoiding the delays associated with moving large quantities of data between separate systems.
+Further, this reduced the volume of data that needed to be transferred to researchers at their home institutions.
+Cheyenne made more than 1.2 billion core-hours available each year to researchers in the Earth system sciences.